Thodor12/RSA-Resources/README.md

 - `.md` (markdown file extension/file type)
 - `YYYY-MM-DD-article-name.md` (file name)

-If we accept your article, we will format and modify the rest to match our other articles.
+If Thodor12 or Pog Chonk finds your article acceptable/useful, we will format and modify the rest to match our other articles and merge it.